 As a result, the Expedia®+ Card from Citi could earn a spot in your credit-card arsenal, but it’s certainly not for those with an aversion to fine print.
 To learn more, including how the Expedia®+ Card compares to its sibling, the Expedia®+ Voyager Card from Citi, continue reading below.

-- $200 In Initial Bonuses: Your first trimester as a cardholder will pay off if you charge at least $1,000 to your card during that timeframe.
+- $150 In Initial Bonuses: Your first trimester as a cardholder will pay off if you charge at least $1,000 to your card during that timeframe.
 This total is not Expedia-specific, which means most people can easily meet the threshold with everyday expenses.
-Doing so will score you 15,000 bonus points that can be redeemed for $200 toward reservations at a +VIP Access hotel.
+Doing so will score you 10,000 bonus points that can be redeemed for $100 toward reservations at a +VIP Access hotel.
+Plus, you'll get a $50 statement credit after your first purchase greater than $50.
 You can easily search for +VIP Access hotels on Expedia’s website.

 Up To 3 points per $1 Spent: The Expedia®+ Card from Citi rewards you with 3 points per $1 in “eligible” Expedia purchases and 1 point per $1 everywhere else.
 Points are redeemable for a range of options, including hotel reservations, airfare or even donations to St. Jude’s Children’s Hospital.
 Unfortunately, you won’t get much bang for your buck with most redemption methods.
 For example, 25,000 points would be worth just $125 unless redeemed for a +VIP Access hotel reservation, in which case it would be worth $250.